nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 } if
 ```

-If the program is launched by clicking on the shortcut as stated [here](https://github.com/nilostolte/PostScript/blob/main/Examples/Convertion%20to%20Java/README.md#using-windows-shortcuts-to-call-ghostscript)

-And if the shortcut has a **-c false** as its first flag after **"-dNOSAFER"**, then the boolean **false** will be pushed to the
+If the program is launched by clicking on the shortcut as stated [here](https://github.com/nilostolte/PostScript/blob/main/Examples/Convertion%20to%20Java/README.md#using-windows-shortcuts-to-call-ghostscript) and if the shortcut has a **-c false** as its first flag after **"-dNOSAFER"**, then the boolean **false** will be pushed to the
 stack before the control is passed to the _PostScript_ program.
 Then the command **"count"** will return 1 and
 the variable **"/ps"** will be initiallied with whatever was pushed on the stack.
 In this case it is with the boolean **false**.
 This
 will indicate the program that what we want is to convert the design to _Java_.
 If the file is opened in another way (by double clicking the